minhminh2k/Movies_Genre_Classification/README.md

 This repo was made by UET-VNU students

-Topic: Movies Genres Multi-Label Classification using Poster or Combine Poster and Movie title
+Topic: Movies Genres Multi-Label Classification using poster or combining poster and movie title

 Main Technologies: PyTorch, Lightning, Hydra, WanDB